 EQI reports must be uploaded to the MCO's SharePoint EQI library.
-The naming convention of the report must be as follows: (calendar year of report)(calendar quarter of report/annual report)(MCO name)(EQI submission).
-Example: 2015Q1 ACME MCO EQI
+Additionally, the MCO must notify their SCDHHS Contract Monitor that the information has been uploaded to the site.
+The naming convention of the report must be as follows:

+(calendar year of report)(calendar quarter of report/annual report)(MCO name)(EQI submission)

+Example: 2015Q1 ACME MCO EQI Submission.